CompBtBs/RASpy/README.rst

     import scanpy as sc
     adata=sc.read_h5ad(name_of_count_matrix)

-The dataset is saved in an anndata.AnnData object.
+The dataset is saved in an anndata.AnnData object from Scanpy.
 We provided two example of public datasets in the datasets directory.
 * The  `first dataset  <https://www.ebi.ac.uk/gxa/sc/experiments/E-GEOD-86618/downloads>`_ (E-GEOD-86618), is provided as TPM matrix and considers human lung epithelial cell types involved in the pathogenesis of Idiopathic pulmonary fibrosis (IPF).
 * The  `second dataset <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE110949>`_ (GSE110949), is provided as Raw count matrix, and considers MDA-MB-231 cell line adapted to culture in media containing 0 mM or 2 mM metformin.

 Load a metabolic model
 ============================

-You can load any metabolic model using any read function from cobrapy tool.
+You can load any metabolic model using any read function from Cobrapy tool.
 For example, you can load a SBML model in the following way:

 .. code-block:: python

    from cobra.io import read_sbml_model
    model=read_sbml_model(name_of_sbml_model)

-As example of metabolic model, we have included the RECON3D model from http://bigg.ucsd.edu/models, converting the gene annotation both in ENSG and Gene symbol.
+As example of metabolic model, we have included the RECON3D model from http://bigg.ucsd.edu/models, where we convert the gene annotation both in ENSG and Gene symbol.

 Compute RAS